omeriadon/omeriadon/README.md

 <br>

-I just do apple stuff
+I just do apple stuff mostly

-currently tweaking macos using ammonia
+currently tweaking macos using ammonia, and making timetable.